holoviz/holoviz/hep/hep1.md

 3.8 for their next releases.

 The current Bokeh release (3.1.0) supports minimum Python of 3.8 and the next release (3.2.0) will support minimum Python 3.9.
-All HoloViz projects should drop support for Python 3.7 as soon as possible to support a minimum Python of 3.8.
+All HoloViz projects (except Colorcet and Param which are covered above) should drop support for Python 3.7 as soon as possible to support a minimum Python of 3.8.
 Following release of Bokeh 3.2.0 there should be one further release per HoloViz project that supports Python 3.8 and then the minimum Python version